 - Define clear criteria for successful use of automation and AI-related technologies.

 , Principal Analyst and Content Director at , hopes to see the smarter use of intelligent automation (and other technologies) given that the need for the smarter use of people – as called out later – also needs the smarter use of technology by default.
-Importantly, it’s not always about using more technology, it’s about using the right technology, in the right places, for the right things.
+Importantly, ITSM strategy should not always be about using more technology, but about using the right technology, in the right places, for the right things.

 Changes to leadership styles and ways of working